Brian1011/flutter_bluetooth_thermal_printer/README.md

-# thermal_printer_bluetooth
+# Thermal Bluetooth Printer

-A new Flutter project.
+A bluetooth thermal printer app.
+Print texts, qr codes and images through a mobile app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a

 A few resources to get you started if this is your first Flutter project: